The Best Bed Cooling Systems: Eight Sleep vs. Chilipad, BedFan

 Of course, that comparison is not 100% fair because neither of these bed cooling technologies changes the humidity of your bedroom, and humidity is a factor that directly influences how you perceive temperature.
 However, there is still a significant difference in comfort between water-based and fan-based cooling systems.

-Plus, some people (including my wife) don’t like the sensation of air blowing right on their skin — something that’s unavoidable with bed fans.
+Plus, some people (including my wife) don’t like the sensation of air blowing right on their skin, which is unavoidable with the BedJet and other bed fans.

 Temperature Control and Range

-Additionally, some of the more advanced cooling solutions, such as Eight Sleep, can automatically adjust the mattress surface temperature for the various stages of sleep (based on your body’s natural changes in core temperature).
+Additionally, some of the more advanced cooling solutions, such as Eight Sleep, can automatically adjust the mattress surface temperature for the various stages of sleep, based on your body’s natural changes in core temperature.

 Noise Level

-My wife and I, as well as our kids, use white noise pretty much every night for better sleep and to mask environmental noises.
+My wife and I, as well as our kids, use white noise almost every night to improve our sleep and mask environmental noises.
+As a result, I personally don’t consider the noise of either technology to be disturbing.

 Maintenance and Setup

-All the products that I cover in this review take up some amount of floor space and require a power outlet at the foot of (or beside) your bed.
+All the products that I cover in this article take up some amount of floor space and require a power outlet at the foot of (or beside) your bed.
 Additionally, a water-based cooling solution requires sufficient clearance around it so that air can circulate freely.

 Bed Compatibility and Pricing

 One of the most important considerations when choosing a new cooling system for your bedroom is whether or not you want to keep your old mattress.
+That’s because you can choose between complete sets that include a mattress or an add-on mattress pad that allows you to retrofit your existing mattress.

 Sleep Technology

-Other solutions, including the ones from ChiliSleep, offer only basic features (such as manual temperature changes), while bed fans offer nothing of the sort.
+For example, Eight Sleep features advanced sleep tracking, the ability to adjust the temperature automatically, vibration-based smart alarms, sleep fitness scores and much more.
+Other solutions, including the ones from Sleepme, offer only basic features (such as manual temperature changes), while bed fans offer nothing of the sort.

-As a result, you have to decide how much technology you want and need, as well as how much you’re willing to pay for it.
+Consequently, you have to decide how much technology you want and need, as well as how much you’re willing to pay for it.

 Mattress Coverage